ARM-software/CMSIS-DSP/Documentation/Doxygen/src/mainpage.md

  Directory                             | Description
 :--------------------------------------|:------------------------------------------------------
- 📂 ComputeLibrary                     | Small Neon kernels when building on Cortex-A 📂 Documentation                      | Folder with this CMSIS-DSP documenation 📂 Example                            | Example projects demonstrating the usage of the library functions 📂 Include                            | Include files for using and building the lib 📂 PrivateInclude                     | Private include files for building the lib
+ 📂 ComputeLibrary                     | Small Neon kernels when building on Cortex-A 📂 Documentation                      | Folder with this CMSIS-DSP documentation 📂 Example                            | Example projects demonstrating the usage of the library functions 📂 Include                            | Include files for using and building the lib 📂 PrivateInclude                     | Private include files for building the lib